 There are many pieces of legislation and government regulations and guidance that are relevant to school attendance and to children and their parents and carers.
 The list below relates to this attendance policy but is not exhaustive.
-Some elements of government regulations and DfE guidance do not apply to academies and independent schools (but may apply to independent special schools).

 Parents and carers